2025 Annual Report

 $1.55M for overdose prevention coalitions

-In 2025 our California Overdose Prevention Network (COPN) continued financial administration for 15 coalitions, reaching 13M Californians.
+In 2025, our California Overdose Prevention Network (COPN) continued financial administration for 15 coalitions, reaching 13M Californians.

 67k+ doses of naloxone distributed

-In 2025, coalitions in our network provided prevention education to 70k+ community members and distributed naloxone—a lifesaving overdose reversal drug.
+Coalitions in our network provided prevention education to 70k+ community members and distributed naloxone—a lifesaving overdose reversal drug.

 2,870 total attendees across our national events

-In 2025, our free national webinars draw an average audience of 320 attendees and highlight issues such as addiction science, empathy building, and trends in street medicine and outreach.
+Our free national webinars draw an average audience of 320 attendees and highlight issues such as addiction science, empathy building, and trends in street medicine and outreach.

 Learn more about our overdose prevention work